wassimj/Topologic/README.md

 ### Installation Instructions for Windows 10
 This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git)

 The instructions below are for Microsoft Windows 10.
-In these instructions we assume *Visual Studio Community 2017* *opencascade 7.5.0* and *python3.9.X*.
+In these instructions we assume *Visual Studio Community 2017* *opencascade 7.5.0*.
 We also assume that your account has Adminstrator priviliges.

 1. **Create a topologicbim working folder**: We will assume that your home folder is called *homefolder* and you will install everything in *homefolder*/topologicbim